siddhartha-komodo/slate/source/includes/_120-cc-dice.md

 The `diceinfo` method looks up information about the specific `dice` contract according to the relevant `fundingtxid`.

+A `fundingtxid` is the txid of the transaction that created and funded the relevant contract.

 Use the [`dicelist`](#dicelist) method to discover a list of available `fundingtxid` hashes on the asset chain.